EOR

 What is an EOR in Japan?

-An Employer of Record in Japan legally employs workers on behalf of foreign companies, managing payroll, statutory contributions (social insurance, employment insurance), and compliance with the Labour Standards Act regulations without entity setup.
+An employer of record in Japan legally employs workers on behalf of foreign companies, managing payroll, statutory contributions, and compliance with the Labor Standards Act without entity setup.

-EORs handle statutory compliance, benefits administration, social insurance enrollment (health insurance, welfare pension, employment insurance, workers' compensation), tax withholding and year-end adjustments (nenmatsu-chosei), work visa sponsorship, and regulatory filings without requiring entity formation.
-This approach enables rapid market entry often within 2-5 days while ensuring full compliance with Japan's rigorous employment regulations, supporting smooth international expansion methods into one of the best countries to expand your business internationally in Asia for skilled talent acquisition.
+EORs handle statutory compliance, benefits administration, social insurance enrollment, tax withholding and year-end adjustment (nenmatsu-chosei), work visa sponsorship, and regulatory filings without requiring entity formation.
+This enables market entry within 2 to 5 days while maintaining compliance with Japan's employment regulations.

-Managing mandatory enrollment in Health Insurance Association (Kyōkai Kenpō), Welfare Pension Insurance (Kōsei Nenkin), Employment Insurance (Koyō Hoken), and Workers' Accident Compensation Insurance (Rōsai Hoken) with proper premium calculations and monthly reporting.
+● Social insurance administration covering Health Insurance Association (Kyokai Kenpo), Welfare Pension Insurance (Kosei Nenkin), Employment Insurance (Koyo Hoken), and Workers' Accident Compensation Insurance (Rosai Hoken)

-Handling income tax withholding (源泉徴収 - gensen-chōshū), residence tax (住民税 - jūminzei) collection, year-end tax adjustment (年末調整 - nenmatsu-chōsei), and statutory reporting to tax offices and pension authorities.
+● Income tax withholding, residence tax collection, and year-end tax adjustment (nenmatsu-chosei), plus statutory reporting to tax offices and pension authorities

 Top 10 Best EOR Platforms in Japan